spaulg/sftp-chroot/README.md

 Outgoing packets from the server to the client have their directory paths adjusted to remove the home directory, whilst incoming packets are adjusted to add the users home directory.

-This forces all communications to be restricted to the confines of the users home directory, effectively rooting them as chroot would.
+This forces all communications to be restricted to the users home directory.

 The process works because the sftp-chroot shell is above the encryption of SSH but below the SFTP server.